kjenney/php-webminer/README.md

 The goal of this project is to create an extensible system for extracting data from web pages.
 Currently it is using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file which specifies which components to extract and how to output the results.

 ### Configuration File
-The configuration file - config.xml -  defines system-wide settings, i.e. database, infrastructure.
+The optional configuration file - config.xml -  defines system-wide settings, i.e. database, infrastructure.
 Ultimately this will allow users to maintain different environments from single server to enterprise/scalable systems.
+IF config.xml is not included the default behavior is to output XML to stdout.

 **Database**